 Science fiction deals with improbable possibilities, fantasy with plausible impossibilities.

 This is the primary differentiating factor between science fiction and fantasy, but not the only one.
 There are additional components to consider which further classify these two reading genres.
-All of these elements will be analyzed in greater detail in the latter portions of the article.
+We will analyze all of these elements in greater detail in the latter portions of the article.

 What is Science Fiction?

-To understand the discrepancies between these two reading genres, we must first remind ourselves of what exactly these reading genres are.
+To understand the discrepancies between these two reading genres, we must first remind ourselves of what precisely these reading genres are.